-Candidates for the Th.D. in the department of Semitics and Old Testament must be able to read scholarly French and German, the entire Old Testament in Hebrew, and have a satisfactory knowledge of at least two other Semitic languages besides Hebrew.
-Candidates for the Th.D. in the department of New Testament Literature and Exegesis are required to study the entire New Testament in Greek in class.
+- 1. An applicant for the degree must have included in his theological training courses satisfying requirements in Hebrew and Greek or make up any deficiencies without graduate credit. - 2.
+An applicant for the degree in the department of Semitics and Old Testament must have a working knowledge of Hebrew, be able to read the entire Old Testament in Hebrew, have a satisfactory knowledge of at least two other Semitic languages, and be able to read scholarly French and German. - 3.
+An applicant for the degree in the department of New Testament Literature and Exegesis is required to study the entire New Testament in Greek as far as possible in class.